In the Main Menu, click Tools, Zoom.

 Click OK to save.
 Click Cancel to exit without saving changes.

 If your fonts all look too big and cut off, then it's a Windows scaling issue.
 Go to Windows Settings, Display, "Advanced scaling settings", which is found about halfway down in blue.
 Turn off the option for "Let Windows try to fix apps so they're not blurry".
+It may be required to restart the workstation for setting to take affect.

 Details about that setting for anyone who's curious: Windows is trying to fix a specific scenario that only happens when your primary display is not 100%.
 This feature was introduced in April 2018, and is on by default in more recent versions.
 Among other things, it takes control of the fonts rather than letting the applications control them.
 This can help with some older apps that are not dpi aware.
 But Open Dental is already dpi aware and is already scaling the fonts.
 When Windows additionally scales the fonts, they look too big.
 We have not yet been able to find a setting to turn off this "feature" for one app, and such an option may not exist.